Programmer-RD-AI/Modern-JavaScript-Complete-guide-from-Novice-to-Ninja/modern_js/README.md

 Undefined - Variables that aren't defined yet
 Object - Complex data structures (Arrays, Dates, Literals, etc...)
 Symbol - Used with objects..

+# Control Flow
+- Use loops for cycling through data
+- Use conditional statement for checking conditions